MilesFarber/Pokemon-Mystery-Dungeon-Transcript/Original/Markdown/Cutscene 771 - Epilogue 8 - Palkia's Onslaught - Failing Spacial Rift.md

-*If the player has progressed far enough:*
+*If the Team has been defeated in Spacial Rift:*

   * *Anchor: <a name="0"></a>0*